Daniel-EST/shu/README.md

 Shu was heavily inspired by [Kazu](http://sebpearce.com/kazu/).

 # Uso
-Just write the disered number at the open field
+Just write the desired number at the open field.